kingkenway/mono/README.md

 6. Also, all transaction history with pagination is viewed, through Mono's API transaction Endpoint -> https://api.withmono.com/accounts/id/transaction?page=1 through GET Method right [here](https://github.com/kingkenway/mono/blob/master/controllers/allControllers.js#L121) <br />

-7. Lastly, I couln't get Mono's force refresh data sync to go through, since it kept throwing "message": "This account can not be synced." with "code": "SYNC_ERROR".
+7. Lastly, I couln't get Mono's force refresh data sync to go through, since the Scyn end point kept throwing-> "message": "This account can not be synced." with "code": "SYNC_ERROR".
 This led to the application sticking to a good 'ol normal page reload.

 N.B Please note that the application is in Test mode, which implies that Mono's widget provides an option for test sign in.
 And also, all provided data from Mono's API are tests data. <br />